Daniel-Liu-c0deb0t/UMICollapse/README.md

 git clone https://github.com/Daniel-Liu-c0deb0t/UMICollapse.git
 cd UMICollapse
 ```
 Then, install the dependencies, which are used for FASTQ/SAM/BAM input/output operations.
-Make sure you at least have Java 8.
+Make sure you have Java 11.
 ```
 mkdir lib
 cd lib